 You have a right to ask us what personal information we hold about you and to request a copy of your information.
 This is known as a 'subject access request' (SAR).

-If you are seeking to obtain specific information (e.g. about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your written request.
+If you are seeking to obtain specific information (e.g. about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your request.
+Very broad requests are likely to require clarification so we can make sure we know what information you require.

-We have one calendar month within which to provide you with the information you’ve asked for (although we will try to provide this to you as promptly as possible).
+We have 1 calendar month to provide you with the information you’ve asked for (although we will try to provide this to you as promptly as possible).
 In response to SARs, we will provide you with a copy of the information we hold that relates to you.
-This will not generally include information about your property such as repair logs, details of contractor visits, or general property maintenance information as this is unlikely to constitute your 'personal information'.
-Please be clear if you are seeking property or repairs related information as a SAR is unlikely to fulfil your information requirements.

 The right to rectification